FranckyU/sp500/README.md

 # Sp500

+Welcome to sp500, you'll find this gem useful for exploring the S&P 500 stock list.

+## Features

+- List all the 505 stocks.
+The API for that is `Sp500.list`
+- List SECTORS and INDUSTRIES => `Sp500.sectors`, `Sp500.industries`
+- Group stocks by GICS SECTOR or INDUSTRY => `Sp500.by_sectors`, `Sp500.by_industries`

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sp500`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with these features, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation